dressel/MAEBOL.jl/README.md

 Here I consider searching for a single, stationary jammer using multiple vehicles with a bearing-only sensing modality.
 I use the ergodic control framework presented in [1] as well as that presented in [2],[3].

-This work is still in progress; this repo and documentation is really just for myself; nothing is guaranteed to work at all at any time.
+This work is still in progress; this repo and documentation is really just for myself; nothing is guaranteed to work.

 ## Installation and Use
 To install, fire up Julia in the terminal and type